SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-14-undecided-voters-2024.md

 - __If you want fascism,__ then I despise you.
 But your choice is clear.
 - __If you fail to vote,__ the only message you're sending is "I don't care and you can ignore me &amp; my interests".
 That's a stupid message, so don't do that.
 - __If you vote 3rd party,__ the only message you're sending is "I am bad at math."
 Yes, it would be better if we had better candidates.
 Yes, it would be better if we had a proportional representation system, or rank-preference voting, or something other than first-past-the post.
-But FPTP is what's _here_, what's _real_, and what's the only thing for you to deal with.
+But FPTP is what's _here_, what's _real_, and is what's the only thing for you to deal with.
 So don't be stupid this way, either.

 So, look: just vote for Democrats this time.